microsoft/CSE-Telehealth-Samples/README.md

 4. Open the consent URL in a new tab, and sign-in as your O365 tenant admin account again.
 After accepting the requested application premissions, you will be redirected to a 'page not found' - this is expected...
 You can close the tab/window.
 5. Download and install the [Skype for Business Online Windows PowerShell Module](http://www.microsoft.com/en-us/download/details.aspx?id=39366)
 6. Open a new PowerShell window and run: `Import-PSSession (New-CsOnlineSession -Credential (Get-Credential))`.
 Enter a O365 tenant admin account's credentials when prompted.
-7. Paste the PowerShell line from the registration tool, replacing `sample_endpoint@domain.com` with your desired SIP endpoint (e.g. `telehealthApp@yourtenant.onmicrosoft.com`) and run it.
+7. Paste the PowerShell line from the registration tool, replacing `sampleendpoint@domain.com` with your desired SIP endpoint (e.g. `telehealthapp@yourtenant.onmicrosoft.com`) and run it.
+Note that it should be all lowercase.
 8. Save the resulting output in your records, it will come in handy if you ever need to alter the trusted application registration.

 ### Configure Web Portal & API projects